Legal briefing | |

 • the current exemption allowing an offer of securities whose denomination per unit amounts to at least £50,000;

-• a new exemption for offerings of securities which are, or will be, admitted to a UK regulated market or primary MTF – this means that such admissions would not automatically trigger a prospectus;
+• a new exemption for offerings of securities which are, or will be, admitted to a UK regulated market or primary multilateral trading facility;

-• a new exemption for offers made by means of a "regulated platform", which is an electronic offer platform, with the FCA being able to determine detailed requirements to which such platforms would be subject, including the levels of due diligence and disclosure required on offers made through such platforms;
+• a new exemption for offers made by means of a "regulated platform", which is an electronic offer platform, with the FCA being able to determine detailed requirements to which such platforms would be subject, including the levels of due diligence and disclosure required on offers made through such platforms.
+The FCA published a consultation on the new public offer platform ("POP") regime.
+A POP will allow companies to offer (outside of the public markets) securities to the public where the total value of the offer is more than £5 million over a 12-month period.

-• Liability for a prospectus – in a change to the current position, the new rules would allow the FCA to exempt persons from liability for "protected forward-looking statements" which would include statements of opinion or intent, projections and estimates.
-In other respects, the key elements of the liability regime would remain in place, for example the obligation to pay compensation to investors for loss suffered due to untrue or misleading statements in the prospectus; rights of investors in relation to a misleading prospectus such as a claim for a negligent misstatement.
+• Liability for a prospectus – In a change to the current position, and in an attempt to attract more retail investors, the new rules will introduce a different standard of liability for a new category of "protected forward-looking statements" which will include statements of opinion or intent, projections and estimates.
+Such statements will be subject to a recklessness/dishonesty liability standard, with the burden of proof on investors (as opposed to the existing negligence liability standard and reverse burden of proof that may deter issuers from including forward-looking statements in their prospectuses).
+In other respects, the key elements of the liability regime will remain in place, for example the obligation to pay compensation to investors for loss suffered due to untrue or misleading statements in the prospectus; rights of investors in relation to a misleading prospectus such as a claim for a negligent misstatement.

 Secondary fundraisings